Call of Duty Zombies: Later iterations

 Originally, Zombies maps were mostly separate from each other in terms of narrative and setting.
 When development of one map was done, the developers would immediately move on to the next.
 Prior to the creation of the final Black Ops II DLC map, "Origins", the developers of the mode started working on an overarching story for the Zombies mode, connecting all of the maps and planning out the future ones to line up with the story.
 The story and setting for every Zombies map in Black Ops III was planned out before "Origins" was released for Black Ops II.
 Black Ops III released in 2015 with the "Shadows of Evil" map.
 A remake of "Der Riese", known as "The Giant", was made available as a bonus map for the Collector's Edition.
 Four other new maps were later released for the game: "Der Eisendrache", "Zetsubou no Shima", "Gorod Krovi", and "Revelations".
 In 2017, Treyarch released the "Zombie Chronicles" DLC for Black Ops III, featuring remakes of eight maps from previous Call of Duty games.
 Starting with Call of Duty: Advanced Warfare in 2014, other Call of Duty games outside of the Black Ops sub-series began to feature their own iterations of the Zombies mode.
 The iteration of the mode in Advanced Warfare is known as "Exo-Zombies".
 Zombies was later featured in Call of Duty: Infinite Warfare and Call of Duty: WWII (2017).

 Black Ops 4 launched in 2018 with three maps: "IX", "Voyage of Despair", and "Blood of the Dead".
 Black Ops 4 introduced a loadout system for Zombies, allowing users to spawn in with a customized loadout, rather than starting a map with nothing and having to find weapons and upgrades.
 Later updates to the game added five more maps: "Classified", "Ancient Evil", "Dead of the Night", "Alpha Omega", and "Tag der Toten".
 Black Ops Cold War launched with one map, "Die Maschine", and reworked several core Zombies mechanics.
 For example, weapon upgrading and perks became tier-based, and a battle pass was added that could be advanced through playing Zombies.
 Other maps added to the game later on included "Firebase Z", "Mauer der Toten", and "Forsaken".
 Black Ops Cold War also introduced a new mode called Outbreak, which is an open world mode that integrates several mechanics and features from other Call of Duty modes, as well as Call of Duty: Warzone.
-A similar mode to Outbreak was later featured in Call of Duty: Modern Warfare III (2023).
+A similar mode to Outbreak was later featured in Call of Duty: Modern Warfare III (2023) named "Operation Deadbolt" (or simply Modern Warfare Zombies, shortened to MWZ).